cwtools/cwtools.github.io/contribute.md

 # Contribute

-CWTools is for the community (thanks to Dayshine here 🙂).
+CWTools is an Open Source, community project, written for modders by modders 🙂.
 If you want to help the project, you are invited to contribute.
-You can help with adding support for new cw games, update existing support for game or help improve the experience with the addon.
+You can help with adding support for new Paradox Interactive games, updating existing support for games, or helping improve the underlying language server and extension.

 ## Found a bug?

-Create an issue [here >](https://github.com/cwtools/cwtools-vscode/issues) or for the specific [game](./projects) and describe the problem you have encountered.
+Create an issue in the specific [game's repo](./projects), or for general issues in the [extension repo here >](https://github.com/cwtools/cwtools-vscode/issues) and describe the problem you have encountered.

 ## Helpful skills

 Contributing is much easier then you might think.
 Only a handful of helpful skills are recommended.

-* Basic programming knowledge to faster understand how the tools works
+* Basic programming knowledge to faster understand how the tools work
 * Basic knowledge of Git is useful to share your code with us

 ## Help with a specific game